-Philadelphia, PA Criminal Defense Lawyers for Parole Petitions
+Philadelphia, PA Criminal Defense Lawyers for County Parole Petitions

 Our Philadelphia probation and parole lawyers have helped countless clients obtain parole at their minimum sentence or in some cases, even earlier.
 In most cases, the defendant must serve the minimum sentence before becoming eligible for parole.
 This means that in the above example, the defendant who was convicted of Possession with the Intent to Deliver would have to serve 11.5 months in custody before being released.
 However, whether or not the defendant will actually be released immediately at the minimum date depends on the sentencing order.
 If the sentencing judge orders that the defendant receive immediate parole at the minimum, then the defendant would be released as soon as the prison calculates that the defendant has completed the 11.5 month minimum sentence.

 If the sentencing judge does not order immediate parole at the time of sentencing, then the defendant will not be automatically paroled at the minimum.
 Instead, the defendant should retain counsel to file a Parole Petition.
 In some cases, if the prison system thinks the defendant has done well while in custody, the Philadelphia Probation Department will file the parole petition on the defendant’s behalf.
 In other cases, the Probation Department will not automatically file the petition, and many people fall through the cracks if they do not retain counsel.